connellpaxton/medkit/protocol/informal_specification.typ

 In a hypothetical larger, commerical stage of the project, a definitive protocol would have to be solidified.
 The device implemented in (II) will be done over Wi-Fi, for example, but a more realistic situation would likely use bluetooth due to the limited range of connections, wifi connection not needing to be configured manually, etc.
+In fact, the protocol may be with a mix of wired and wireless devices, and for various security reasons, this might be optimal for some sensitive, high-reliability applications.

 Each connection is split into 3 states:
 - *Phase I: Authentication*: The device connects to a nearby device and exchanges initial information used for